bekir-ozturk/flying-logs/README.md

 dotnet add package FlyingLogs
 ```

 With this package alone we are ready to log messages, but they won't show up anywhere until we configure some sinks.
 Console sink is already included in the `FlyingLogs` package.
-If you want `File` or `Seq` sinks, you can add `FlyingLogs.Sinks.File` and `FlyingLogs.Sinks.Seq` packages respectively.
+If you want the `Seq` sink, you can add `FlyingLogs.Sinks.Seq` package respectively.
+There is no file sink yet (tracked in https://github.com/bekir-ozturk/flying-logs/issues/7).

 ```csharp
 FlyingLogs.Configuration.Initialize(new ConsoleSink());